msr8/markify/README.md

 ## Scraping reddit comments

 The program uses the [Pushshift's API](https://github.com/pushshift/api) to scrape your comments.
-Since Pushshift can only return 100 comments at a time, the gets the timestamp of the oldest comment and then sends a request to the API to get comments before that timestamp.
+Since Pushshift can only return 100 comments at a time, the program gets the timestamp of the oldest comment and then sends a request to the API to get comments before that timestamp.
 This loop goes on until either all your comments are scraped, or 10000 comments are scraped.
 I chose to use Pushshift's API since its faster, yeilds more result, and doesnt need a client ID or secret

 <br>